-MEBA 225 Accounting (3 Credits)
+MEBA 225 - Accounting

-Description: The student learns the basic concepts and standards underlying managerial accounting systems.
-The student is taught how to produce income statements, balance sheets, and cash flow statements.
-The student also is shown how these documents describe the state of the firm in terms of revenue recognition, inventory, long-lived assets, present value, and long-term liabilities.
+Description: The student is introduced to the basic concepts and standards underlying managerial accounting systems.
+The student learns how to produce income statements, balance sheets, and cash flow statements.
+The student also learns how these documents describe the state of the firm in terms of revenue recognition, inventory, long-lived assets, present value, and long-term liabilities.
 The emphasis of this course is for the student to understand the internal operations of a firm and how those operations are reflected in documentation.

-MEBA 230 Marketing (3 credits)
+MEBA 230 - Marketing

 Description: Marketing is defined as the process of getting the right products to the right people, at the right place, time, and price by using the most effective promotional course of action.
 Marketing is also defined as providing goods and services that meet or exceed expectations of potential consumers' needs and wants.
-The student explores what makes a company embrace ethics in professional decision-making; what encourages corporations to become socially responsible; what the processes are for product concepts, product development, and types of consumer products and services; how companies research the market, configure market segmentation, and target their market; and how companies develop online marketing strategies in order to target consumers and businesses.
+The student is shown what makes a company embrace ethics in professional decision-making; what encourages corporations to become socially responsible; what the processes are for product concepts, product development, and types of consumer products and services; how companies research the market, configure market segmentation, and target their market; and how companies develop online marketing strategies in order to target consumers and businesses.

-MEBA 250 Corporate Innovation and Entrepreneurship (3 credits)
+MEBA 250 - Corporate Innovation and Entrepreneurship

+(3 semester hours)

+Prerequisites: None

-Prerequisites: None Corequisites: MEBA 230
+Corequisite: MEBA 230